-Handling a pressure cooker requires a lot of expertise.
-Especially when the handles do no offer much assistance.
+Handling a pressure cooker requires a lot of expertise, especially when the handles do not offer much assistance.
 Thanks to the modern pressure cookers, handling a completely stuffed pressure cooker is no longer a challenge.
 Different companies use different types of handles and materials.
 Normally hard rubber and suitable plastic that can bear high temperatures are used for handles.
 You should ideally look for longer handles on one side and shorter on the other side.
 There are several advantages of such a handle design.

 - They are easy to carry even when they are full.

 - Longer handles stay cool, which prevents your hands from burning.

 This is one feature that is normally not looked at as much as the other safety features in a pressure cooker.
 However, the base of your pressure cooker can determine how long it will last.
 People often complain about having developed a hotspot under their cooking utensils due to continuous heat exposure to one spot while cooking.

 However, modern pressure cookers are equipped with state of the art “three-ply base encapsulated design.”
 The design features an aluminum core sandwiched between two stainless steel layers.
 This has a number of advantages:

 - Aluminum tends to heat up quickly so the food gets cooked rapidly.

 - Aluminum tends to react with food but since it is sandwiched between stainless steel layers, there no longer is a problem.

 - Three-layer design also allows the base to heat evenly.
 Therefore, there are no hotspots developed under your pressure cooker.

 Reactive metals, such as copper and aluminum can be damaging to your food.
 Also, they tend to heat up a little too quickly for food, so there are chances of burnt and scorched food.
 However, the problem is avoided, thanks to the innovative stainless steel technology.